Fix, review, and approve Snowflake data without it ever leaving your account

 Built from a real operational gap

 EntryLayer comes from practical data engineering work where trusted warehouse data still needed safer interfaces for entry, review, correction, and approval.
-The product is shaped by the gap between governed data platforms and the human work teams still route through files, tickets, and side tools.
+The product is shaped by the gap between analytical data platforms and the human work teams still route through files, tickets, and side tools.

 The gap EntryLayer closes